(Updated: ) - 4 Mins Read

 The goal of data governance is to establish trust in data.
 Trustworthy data is required to enable decision making and risk assessment.
 To ensure data trust, a data governance strategy must address three key aspects:

 We can accomplish data quality by using data governance.
-Data quality is focused on making sure that the data complies to our data quality dimensions such as accuracy, completeness, validity, timeliness, consistency, and so on.
+Data quality is focused on making sure that the data complies with our data quality dimensions such as accuracy, completeness, validity, timeliness, consistency, and uniqueness.
 To put it simply, data quality guarantees that we have high-quality data.

 We can figure out the data quality by looking at its source, i.e., where it came from (e.g., was it entered by humans, who often make mistakes?).
 A sense of ownership is one method for improving data quality—making sure the business unit responsible for generating the data also owns the quality of that data.